rei/rei-cedar-docs/docs/foundation/motion/README.md

     </tr>
     <tr>
       <td>ease-in</td>
       <td><cdr-img class="cdr-doc-article-img" style="margin-bottom: 0" alt="Graph to show ease-in animation timing" :src="$withBase(`/motion/glossary_ease_in_16-9.png`)"/>  <br/><br/> Specifies a gradual acceleration in the action with a slow start and quick ending.
 Ease-in is not recommended because it may negatively impact the user's perception of your site's responsiveness by feeling sluggish at the start.
-Things in the real world tend to decelerate rather than simply stopping.
 A common value for the cubic-bezier is (0.25, 0.1, 0.25, 1.0).
 Also known as slow-in.</td>
     </tr>
     <tr>
       <td>ease-in-out</td>
       <td><cdr-img class="cdr-doc-article-img" style="margin-bottom: 0" alt="Graph to show ease-in-out animation timing" :src="$withBase(`/motion/glossary_ease_in_out_16-9.png`)"/>  <br/><br/> Specifies a gradual acceleration at the start until the middle of the action.
 Then, a gradual deceleration in the action at the end.
-This timing function can be quite satisfying for users because it has a slow start, fast middle, and slow end.
+This timing function can be quite satisfying for users because it has a slow start, a fast middle, and a slow end.
 Do not use this timing function for a long animation duration because of the sluggishness of the ease-in start.
 A suitable duration is 300-500ms for this timing function.
 Cedar’s token <code>cdr-timing-function-ease</code> uses this function.</td>
     </tr>
     <tr>
       <td>ease-out</td>
       <td><cdr-img class="cdr-doc-article-img" style="margin-bottom: 0" alt="Graph to show ease-out animation timing" :src="$withBase(`/motion/glossary_ease_out_16-9.png`)"/>  <br/><br/> Specifies a gradual deceleration in the action with a fast start and slow ending.
 Ease-out is recommended because it gives the animation a feeling of responsiveness.
 It also allows a natural slowdown at the end.
 A common value for the cubic-bezier is (0, 0, 0.58, 1.0).
 Also known as slow-out.
-Cedar’s token `cdr-timing-function-ease-out` uses this function.</td>
+Cedar’s token `cdr-timing-function-ease-out` <Comment - Can we use the code here instead of the ''? uses this function.</td>
     </tr>
     <tr>
       <td>fade in</td>